KarenLukianyAlmeida/rest-api-store-manager/README.md

 - __Interacting with MySQL:__ Gained proficiency in interacting with a relational database using ***MySQL***.

-- __Layered Architecture Implementation:__ Developed an API using a layered architecture approach to ensure organized and maintainable code.
+- __Layered Architecture Implementation:__ Organized the project using the MVC (Model-View-Controller) architecture to ensure clean and maintainable code.

 - __Data Validation:__ Implemented robust data validation techniques to ensure the integrity of information received by the API.